Skip to Main Content

 It is important if you use this OA reference work that you look at the citation information and then go to the citation to verify the accuracy of the numbers you are planning on using, especially if safety is an issue.
 The creators warn against using unverified information in ways that if wrong could endanger people's health and safety.
 "Explore thousands of values [for physical properties of elements] with citations spanning more than 100 quantities---Use our calculators to convert values to your unit"

 "The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information."

-NIST (National Institute of Standards and Technology) Data Gateway
+NIST (National Institute of Standards and Technology) Standard Reference Data

 Open Tree of Life